 The host or router sends the echo request message, while the echo reply message is sent by the host or router that receives an echo request message.

 Network managers use these messages to check that IP protocol operations.

 Using the ping command, each request and reply message can test the host’s reachability or router.

-- Timestamp request and reply message: Timestamp request and reply message are used to determine the round trip time each IP datagram takes while travelling from one host to another host.
+- Timestamp request and reply message: Timestamp request and reply messages are used to determine the round trip time each IP datagram takes while traveling from one host to another host.
 It can also synchronize the clocks between hosts.

 - Address mask request and reply message: These messages are used to identify the mask of the host.